Modern Fireplace Design & Ideas

 There's been an increase in the popularity of less traditional fireplaces and that leaves many wondering about modern fireplaces.
+There are many options to look at when you're looking for a modern fireplace.
 The word "modern" in reference to a fireplace can be interpreted as many different things.
 There are several different categories that this can be broken down into.
 Predominately, the type of fireplaces and the accessories.
-But there are many options to look at when you're looking for modern fireplace ideas.
 We'll cover that and some fireplace design ideas in this article.

 The move to a more contemporary style follows the rising popularity of new design elements and advances in efficiency.
 Newer fireplaces are coming out with better technology and a variety of accessories to draw in the eye of visitors.
 With the latest technology available, there are also more options of where to put fireplaces.
 They are no longer just limited to your living room!